safaris since 1995

 Addis Ababa, safari gateway to historical sites, obelisks of Axum, churches and Coptic monasteries in the Tigre, Lake Tana and Lalibela

 Bahir Dar and Lake Tana are on the historic route - famed for 20 monastic churches and the source of the Blue Nile.
 Just a one hour flight from Addis Ababa

 Bale National Park has wild alpine scenery that has around a dozen endemic birds living on the slopes, as well as the Ethiopian Wolf and a mountain nyala

-The Ethiopian Rift Valley Lakes are known for being amongst the oldest and deepest in the world and provide a rich resource for people and animals
+The Ethiopian Rift Valley Lakes provide a rich resource for people and animals

 The 11 rock-hewn churches of Lalibela are a World Heritage Site often described as the 8th wonder of the world - venue for famous church festivals.

 The Simien Mountains are home to gelada baboons and located in one of Africaâ€™s largest mountain ranges and contains the country's highest peak Ras Dashen